Legal Monotheism and Its Discontents

 January 25, 2023

-[Editor’s note: this is the first of three blog posts featuring the volume “A Cosmopolitan Jurisprudence: Essays in Memory of Patrick Glenn, edited by Helge Dedek, Cambridge University Press, ASCL Studies in Comparative Law, 2022]
+[Editor’s note: this is the first of four blog posts featuring the volume “A Cosmopolitan Jurisprudence: Essays in Memory of Patrick Glenn, edited by Helge Dedek, Cambridge University Press, ASCL Studies in Comparative Law, 2022]

 Patrick Glenn’s scholarship does not introduce a ‘concept of law’ or explicitly criticize the concepts of others.
 Yet, he trusts the findings of a long line of legal anthropologists (and a shorter one of comparative law scholars) showing that in non-Western traditions, there is no distinct line between legal and non-legal forms of normativity (Legal Traditions of the World: Sustainable Diversity in the Law, 5th edn, OUP 2014, 60–94, 98–129, 180–215, 287–315, 319–56).
 Yet, the method and tools Glenn relies on can be used to look into the Western legal traditions too.